docker/extensions-sdk/docs/dev/api/reference/interfaces/DockerDesktopClient.md

 For convenience, the command result object also has methods to easily parse it:

 - `output.lines(): string[]` split output lines
-- `output.parseJsonObject(): any` parse a well formed json output
+- `output.parseJsonObject(): any` parse a well-formed json output
 - `output.parseJsonLines(): any[]` parse each output line as a json object

-If the output of the command is too long or you need to get the output as a stream you can use the spawnDockerCmd function:
+If the output of the command is too long, or you need to get the output as a stream you can use the spawnDockerCmd function:

 ```typescript
 window.ddClient.spawnDockerCmd("logs", ["-f", "..."], (data, error) => {